BRICS: Bi-level feature Representation of Image CollectionS: Related Work

 \section{Related Work}

-At the core of BRIGHT, we employ hash tables with quantized code entries for image representation and generation.
-Hence in this section, we focus on discussing the most relevant topics, namely, VQ latent representations, image encoding using hash tables, as well as modern image generators.
+At the core of \abbrv, we employ feature grids with continuous key codes for image representation and generation.
+Hence in this section, we focus on discussing the most relevant topics, namely, VQ latent representations, image encoding methods, as well as modern image generators.